SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 **Secure Configuration** to ensure build processes and automation remain secure.
 > *Scenario: GoCD is configured to build upon repository pull request.
 A malicious attacker can pull build and trigger GoCD to begin building malicious code.*

+**Principle of Least Privileges** to make sure the software using microservices are not compromised by trust relationships.

+Two major threats to the software are:

+**Insider Threats** such as developers inside the enterprise.

+**Outsider Threats** such as cybercriminals.

 ### Security Features

 ### Motivations
 The software is used for continuous integration in software development environments.
 Continuous integration is becoming more popular in Agile and DevOp teams as it allows for quicker development, testing and deployment of technology value streams.
 Continuous integration allows the code base to always be in a deployable state by merging all branches into a repository trunk through automation.
-Since the
+Since Agile and DevOp methodologies focus on speed of deployment, security features within the software might be lacking against known threats to continuous integration.

 ### Project Links
 * Team Repository: https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD